ministryofjustice/et-full-system/README.md

 The test AWS/S3 server allows normal S3 requests to take place - i.e. adding files to buckets, deleting them etc.. and these files being made available via a URL which is accessible within the docker network (or outside if you setup port forwarding).
 This means we can test without running up bills or even having to enter any S3 credential which quite rightly, developers do not really want to do as it may run up bills on their card.
+Note that this uses a server called 'minio' which is available for just about any platform.
+Minio has a web interface at http://s3.et.127.0.0.1.nip.io:3100 (unless you have changed the domain or port - then adjust as necessary)

 ## Diagram Showing Test Servers and Test Framework Systems